BostonGlobe/globe-graphic-template/README.md

 - **No cross-origin issues**: Since all content is on the same domain and relatively referenced, there will never be strange cross-origin issues (like on audio files...).
 - **Simpler development**: No need to simulate the Globe environment.
 Things will look and behave 100% the same locally and in production.
 - **Long term viability**: Since you are writing code oustide of the Globe ecosystem, you don't have to do anything hacky or magical that might be Methode specific.
 You create a standalone web project.
 It will work when we start using another CMS.
-- **Embeddable**: The small snippet of code in `embed.jpt` can be integrated into almost any other CMS, which means other news organization or blogs can run our graphics (if we so desire).
+- **Embeddable**: The small snippet of code in `snippet.html` can be integrated into almost any other CMS, which means other news organization or blogs can run our graphics (if we so desire).

 ### Multiple embeds
 1. Create each graphic as a standalone project.
-2. In the embed.jpt file, create incrementing ids for each `div` id:
+2. In the snippet.html file, create incrementing ids for each `div` id:
 	- `id='globe-graphic-embed-1'...` --> `id='globe-graphic-embed-2'` etc, etc
-3. In embed.jpt, remove *all* `<script>` tags and their content *except* for the last graphic.
+3. In snippet.html, remove *all* `<script>` tags and their content *except* for the last graphic.
 4. Copy the two lines between the `<script>` tags and paste them as many times as you have grahpics, updating them to correspond with the #ids.
 So if you have two graphics, it would look like this:

 ```html